 Restricting access to your thesis

 If you wish to restrict access to all, or part of your thesis you can elect to do so, for up to 12 months, as part of the online submission process.
-If, after that period, you require an extension to that restriction you will need to make an application to the Deputy Vice-Chancellor (Research) detailing the reasons for the extension of the restriction and the time period being sought.
+If, after that period, you require an extension to that restriction you will need to make an application to the Deputy Vice-Chancellor (Research) for a Higher Degree by Research thesis or the Head of School for an Undergraduate Honours thesis, detailing the reasons for the extension of the restriction and the time period being sought.

-If approved, the Open Research team will be notified and restrict access to the digital version of your thesis in line with the decision of the Deputy Vice-Chancellor (Research).
+If approved, the Open Research team will be notified and restrict access to the digital version of your thesis in line with the decision made.

 Concerns over publication refusal and plagiarism